 Campus income is recognized as revenue when the campus event or conference is held.

 Other income is recognized as revenue when the event or conference is held.
-This also includes grants from provincial governments which are recorded as revenue in the period of receipt.
+This also includes grants from provincial governments which are recorded as revenue in the period the related expenses are incurred.

 Contributions by volunteers